uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 They did not change relationships, not enough.[^287]

 We also heard that day from Mayor Bill Elliot, from the nearby city of Wetaskiwin.
-He explained that prior to the TRC’s Community Hearing, he, along with Grade Ten students and others from Hobbema and Wetaskiwin, had attended a workshop with Survivors.
+He explained that prior to the =|TRC=Truth and Reconciliation Commission of Canada=’s Community Hearing, he, along with Grade Ten students and others from Hobbema and Wetaskiwin, had attended a workshop with Survivors.
 Listening to their residential school experiences helped those who attended to begin to understand how deeply the residential schools had scarred Survivors, their families, and the whole community.
 He said,